Who thought a tavern was a good battlefield?

 Len’s smile dropped upon hearing the beginning of a lecture.
 Maybe if I’m lucky, he’ll only make it twenty minutes because I won?

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, bluekitkatWrite a Review